 The Goodlad Institute for Educational Renewal is sponsored jointly by UW Bothell, UW Tacoma, and UW Seattle College of Education and is located on the UW Bothell campus.
-Education Professor, Dr. Thomas Bellamy, is the Institute's founding director.
+School of Educational Studies Associate Professor, Dr. Carrie Tzou, is the current Institute direction.
+Professor Emeritus in the School of Educational Studies, Dr. Thomas Bellamy, is the Institute's founding director.

 Formed in 2008, the Goodlad Institute grows out of and assumes responsibility for continuing and expanding over two decades of work by the Institute for Educational Inquiry (IEI).